instructor-ai/instructor/docs/blog/posts/announcing-gemini-tool-calling-support.md

   - ivanleomk
 ---

-# Instructor Now Supports Structured Outputs with Gemini and Vertex AI
+# Structured Outputs for Gemini now supported

 We're excited to announce that `instructor` now supports structured outputs using tool calling for both the Gemini SDK and the VertexAI SDK.